 His reign and legacy

 He was born in 121 AD and became emperor in 161 AD after Antoninus died.
 Antoninus had adopted Marcus Aurelius together with Lucius Verus as was the custom at that time.
-Verus and Marcus became co-Emperors up to the death of Verus in 169 AD.
+He did so by the command of the previous Emperor Hadrian, who had adopted the two young men before that.
+But because they were both too young, he installed Antoninus as a interm Emperor.
+After his death, Verus and Marcus became co-Emperors up to the death of Verus in 169 AD.
 During his reign, Marcus had to deal with the Antonine plague that wreaked havoc throughout the empire.
-To top that off, he spent most of his later years up to his death in the north defending the border of the Roman Empire against Germanic tribes.
+To top that off, he spent most of his later years up to his death in the north defending the border of the Roman Empire against Germanic tribes and a civil war instigated by one of his generals from the eastern front.

 Despite all these problems, he was widely popular among the Romans.
 Because he was a calm and steady Emperor, who took great care in ruling the empire.
 He earned a great deal of respect and honor by looking after his people and by leading many military successes.